Omicron threat: The new red-light setting - how life will change from 11.59pm tonight

 Red level

 Red is the most restrictive traffic light setting, but domestic travel can continue.
-There would be no more borders around regions, such as the recent Auckland borders.
+There will be no more borders around regions, such as the recent Auckland borders.

 The red-light setting will be applied to areas where action is deemed necessary to protect vulnerable communities and the health system from unsustainable hospitalisations of people with Covid-19.

-And while lockdowns would not be widespread, there could be lockdowns localised to a workplace or school, for example, depending on what was happening in the outbreak.
+And while lockdowns will not be widespread, there could be lockdowns localised to a workplace or school, for example, depending on what is happening in the outbreak.

 In red, face coverings are mandatory when travelling on public transport, in retail and to an extent in education.
 Public facilities and retail outlets are open, with capacity limits.